syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ## UI selection

-The .NET MAUI ListView (SfListView) allows selecting items either programmatically or touch interactions by setting the `SfListView.SelectionMode` property value to other than `None`.
+The .NET MAUI ListView (SfListView) allows you to select items either programmatically or touch interactions by setting the `SfListView.SelectionMode` property value something other than `None`.
 The control has different selection modes to perform selection operations listed as follows:

  * `None`: Allows disabling selection.
  * `Single`: Allows selecting single item only.
 When clicking the selected item, selection will not be cleared.
 This is the default value for `SelectionMode`.